 Applicant must be a VA employee, full-time or part-time.

 Applicant must be a U.S. citizen.

-Applicant must be enrolled or accepted for enrollment in a baccalaureate, masters, post-masters or doctoral program.
+Applicant must be enrolled or accepted for enrollment in an accredited baccalaureate, masters, post-masters or doctoral program.

 Applicant must show satisfactory or higher rating on proficiency or performance evaluation.